pavans028/Web-Development-BootCamp/IntroToNode/Node Project/YelpCamp/readme.md

     * use div with form-group for each form tags.
     * use div with form-control class for each elements

+#V2 - No more static data, database driven

 #Add Mongoose
-* Install and configure mongoose
+* Install and configure mongoose -  Done
+    * Notes in mongoDbExercises directory
-* Setup campground model
+* Setup campground model - Done.
+    *   var campground_schema = new mongoose.Schema({
+            name:String,
+            imageURL:String
+        });
+    *   Model for each schemas
+        var Campground = mongoose.model("Campground",campground_schema);

-* Use campground model inside of our routes!
+* Use campground model inside of our routes! - Done

+#Show Page
+* Review the RESTful routes we've seen so far
+* Add description to our campground model
+* Show db.collection.drop()
+* Add a show route/template